Ever wondered how to count macros? Fitness and nutrition expert Beth Wright gives us the deets on some things to consider before jumping in.

-So you may have heard the buzz around counting macros and flexible dieting (or, if it fits your macros, “IIFYM”) and wondering if it is for you?
+So the buzz around counting macros and flexible dieting (or, if it fits your macros, “IIFYM”) may have been around for a while, but is it the way for you?
 You might be asking yourself – what are the benefits, what does it actually involve and where do you start?
 In this guide, I’m going to explain how to count macros and things you need to think about before you start.

 Is counting macros for me?